 The Company and the German State have entered into an agreement relating to the protection of essential interests to the German State's security (the "German State Security Agreement").
 Under the German State Security Agreement, certain sensitive German military activities are pursued directly or indirectly by a Company subsidiary (the "German Defence Holding Company").
-The German State has the right to approve or disapprove of - but not to propose or appoint - three outside Directors to the Supervisory Board of the German Defence Holding Company (the "German Defence Outside Directors"), at least two of whom must qualify as Independent Directors.
+The German State has the right to approve or disapprove of - but not to propose or appoint - three outside Directors to the Supervisory Board of the German Defence Holding Company (the "German Defence Outside Directors"), at least two of whom must qualify as Independent Directors under the Board Rules if they were Members of the Board of Directors.
 Two of the German Defence Outside Directors are required to also be Members of the Board of Directors.
 The qualifications to serve as a German Defence Outside Director are comparable to those to serve as a French Defence Outside Director.